-Official Website of New Children's Book Author
+Official Website of Children's Book Author

 Paula Johnson Neal

-“I’M GONNA HAVE A GOOD DAY” is Paula’s first children’s book.
+“I’M GONNA HAVE A GOOD DAY” is Paula’s first award-winning children’s book.
 She is passionate about sharing life stories from the eye level of young children.
 Paula enjoys observing and listening for what they say, how they say it, and why they say it.

 Moreover, she believes the majority of children’s literature on bookshelves is too traditionally saturated, lacks diversity, and relevancy to what’s actually happening today in the lives of young children.
 When thinking of a story concept, she looks for a need and fills it.
 “I’M GONNA HAVE A GOOD DAY" was born from the non-existence of children’s books specifically about preschool bullies.

-"I’M GONNA HAVE A GOOD DAY” is a multicultural picture book that provides a window into a classroom involving a bully name Gabby.
+"I’M GONNA HAVE A GOOD DAY” is a multicultural picture book that provides a window into a classroom involving a bully named Gabby.
 Gabby wants to have her kind of day at the expense of her classmates.
 Fed up with Gabby’s words,

 “I’M GONNA HAVE A GOOD DAY,” not matching up with her actions, Gabby’s classmates take a stance.